-Management will inform employees of their right to union representation and employees shall have the ability to exercise the right to Union representation only as provided below.
+An employee shall have the right to Union representation if requested by the employee, only as provided below.
 There will be no exceptions to this rule.

 - 1. In any investigatory interview or discussion, conference or meeting with an employee who is the subject of an investigation which may lead to disciplinary action. - 2.
 At any disciplinary hearing, discussion, conference or meeting (including settlement discussions) with the employee who is the subject of the disciplinary hearing.